NooBIE-Nilay/learning-rust/learnings.md

 # Structs

-- &self is same as this
+- &self is same as this impl
-  impl is a keyword, that implements/links a function to a struct, like some js classes contain prototype functions.
+- is a keyword, that implements/links a function to a struct, like some js classes contain prototype functions.
+- any function that doesn;t use self is considered a static function and can be called by the struct name followed by :: and the static function name
+- Ex: Rectangle::test();